Chime Review 2023: Checking, Savings, Pros & Cons

 - Peer to peer transfers: Send money directly from your Chime account to friends and family, whether they use Chime or not.4

-- SpotMe overdraft protection: This fee-free overdraft protection feature is available to if you receive total monthly direct deposits of $500 or more.
+- SpotMe® overdraft protection: This fee-free overdraft protection feature is available if you’ve received total monthly direct deposits of $200 or more in the last 34 days.
 If you spend more than you have in your account, Chime will cover the difference, starting at a limit of $20 and increasing up to $200 or more depending on your account activity.
 You’ll repay the overdraft amount out of your next deposit.5

 - Bill pay: Pay rent and bills directly from your account through ACH transfer by giving companies your Chime routing and account numbers.
 Or mail a paper check using the Chime Checkbook feature.